KhaledEemam/finding-donors/README.md

 This project applys supervised learning techniques on data collected for the U.S. census to help CharityML (a fictious charity organization) identify groups of people that are most likely to donate to their cause.

-CharityML is a fictitious charity organization located in the heart of Silicon Valley that was established to provide financial support for people eager to learn machine learning.
-After nearly 32,000 letters were sent to people in the community, CharityML determined that every donation they received came from someone that was making more than $50,000 annually.
-To expand their potential donor base, CharityML has decided to send letters to residents of California, but to only those most likely to donate to the charity.

-With nearly 15 million working Californians, the projoect will help CharityML build an algorithm to best identify potential donors and reduce overhead cost of sending mail.
-The project's goal is to evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield while also reducing the total number of letters being sent.

 Here, I first investigate the factors that affect the likelihood of charity donations being made.
 Then, I use a training and predicting pipeline to evaluate the accuracy and efficiency/speed of three supervised machine learning algorithms.
 I then proceed to fine tune the parameters of the algorithm that provides the highest donation yield (while reducing mailing efforts/costs).
 Finally, I also explore the impact of reducing number of features in data.

 # Dataset